IMQS/augmented/Documentation/WhatWeTried.md

 ARToolkit was scraped and OpenCV/Aruco used instead.

-##Prototyping environment
-The purpose of developing a Prototyping environment was to minimize iteration time when developing and testing the AR algorithms.

-The [Recording tool](#RecordingT) (on branch `sensor_tracking`) forms an integral part of this process.

-Prototyping of algorithms is best done in cpp ,using cpp OpenCV, on a PC using a dedicated camera (eg webcam in laptop).

 ##<a name=RecordingT>Recording tool</a>
 An Android application for recording Video and simultaneous sensor data is on the `sensor_tracking` branch.